leopold1881/Build-My-Own-AngularJS/README.md

 # Build-My-Own-AngularJS

 This application is built based on the book, "Build Your Own Angular".
-The current repository contains the implementation of the AngularJS features listed below right now and more features will be added.
+The current repository contains the AngularJS features listed below written in pure JavaScript and more features will be added in the future.

 http://teropa.info/build-your-own-angular